emc-mongoose/mongoose-storage-driver-pravega/README.md

 ### 4.2.1.
 Create

 1. Check the corresponding scope if it exists and create it if not.
 2. Invoke `StreamManager.createStream` using *item path* as a *scope name* and *item id* as a *stream name*.
-Fail the load operation using the status code *14* if the method returns `false`.

 ### 4.2.2.
 Read

-For each item read the whole corresponding stream.
-Unlike events, it's possible to read the streams in the random order so both `item-input-path` (scope's streams listing) and `item-input-file` (stream ids list) options should be supported.

-There is also another option, called `reader-timeout`.
-Pravega documentation says it only works when there is no available Event in the stream. `readNextEvent()` will block for the specified time in ms. So, in theory 0 and 1 should work just fine.
-They do not.
-In practice, this value should be somewhere between 100 and 2000 ms (2000 is Pravega default value).
+TBD

 ### 4.2.3.
 Update

 Not supported

 ### 4.2.4.
 Delete

-A deletion of a path composed of a scope and a stream is implemented through `invokePathDelete()` method.
 Before the deletion, the stream must be sealed because of Pravega concepts.
-So the sealing of the stream is done in `invokePathDelete()` method too.
+So the sealing of the stream is done during the deletion too.

 ## 4.2.
 Open Issues